JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 ### Notifying other components

-This is works, but is not good enough.
+**This works, but is not good enough.**

 When more than one React component use this hook, only the one that loads first, or the one that mutates local data gets re-rendered. **The other components are not notified of any changes.**

-One of the benefits of SWR is that we don't need to setup a React Context to share the loaded data. **So how can we achieve this?**
+One of the benefits of SWR is that we don't need to setup a React Context to share the loaded data. **How can we achieve this functionality?**

 ### Subscribing to cache updates